RowinRuizendaal/project-tech/README.md

 Flash messaging in Express 4: express-flash vs. custom middleware in ejs, handlebars, or jade. (n.d.).
 Retrieved May 30, 2020, from https://gist.github.com/brianmacarthur/a4e3e0093d368aa8e423

+How to end a session in ExpressJS.
+(2011, April 6).
+Retrieved May 31, 2020, from https://stackoverflow.com/questions/5573256/how-to-end-a-session-in-expressjs

+How to pass session into views in Node/Express?
+(2012, December 30).
+Retrieved May 31, 2020, from https://stackoverflow.com/questions/14087125/how-to-pass-session-into-views-in-node-express

 How to send flash messages in Express 4.0?
 (2014, April 18).
 Retrieved May 30, 2020, from https://stackoverflow.com/questions/23160743/how-to-send-flash-messages-in-express-4-0

 Junior Developer Central.
 (2019a, July 1).
 NodeJS Essentials 33: Express Sessions.
 Retrieved May 30, 2020, from https://www.youtube.com/watch?v=hKYjSgyCd60